jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 __His email reply made me very happy.__

 # Second Epilog
+After I had posted a draft of this blog, I invited Yuri to review it.
+I wanted to make sure that I didn't misrepresent him or our work.
+He has different memories.
+I don't think they're inconsistent, but maybe different events impressed each of us differently.

+Yuri remembers our struggles with the [StringTokenizer](https://docs.oracle.com/javase/8/docs/api/java/util/StringTokenizer.html), which the assignment warns is legacy.
+But for the purpose of this assignment, it can be used along with several other suggestions, such as [Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) and [Matcher](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Matcher.html).
+Though not listed in the assignment, [Scanner](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) might be a reasonable option as well.

+MORE TO COME.

 # Third Epilog
 As I was writing this blog and recreating the code, I became more interested in how to implement the parentheses behavior.
 It’s different than the other behaviors.
 It’s not a binary arithmetic operation or a variable look up.
 It’s about grouping and order of precedence.
 I decided to tackle it.